apache/streampipes/streampipes-extensions/streampipes-processors-geo-jvm/src/main/resources/org.apache.streampipes.processors.geo.jvm.jts.processor.buffergeometry/documentation.md

 ### 6rd parameter
 Quadrant Segments
 The default number of facets into which to divide a fillet of 90 degrees.
-A value of 8 gives less than 2% max error in the buffer distance.
-For a max error of < 1%, use QS = 12.
-For a max error of < 0.1%, use QS = 18.

 ### 7rd parameter
 Join Style